etozhexoxa/electric-motor-control/README.md

 - electric motor's speed;
 - value of current.
 EMC also saves specified parameters into a MySQL database, using the appropriate queries.
+User can form a request to the database with date and / or time range.

 Technology stack: C#, WinForms, MySQL.